tektoncd/pipeline/docs/tutorial.md

           name: skaffold-image-leeroy-web
 ```

-To apply the yaml files use the following command, you will need to apply the
+To apply the yaml files use the following command, you need to apply the
 two resources, the task and taskrun.

 ```bash
 kubectl apply -f <name-of-file.yaml>
 ```

-To see all the resource created so far as part of the pipeline-crd, run the
+To see all the resource created so far as part of the Pipeline CRD, run the
 command:

 ```bash